riogu/fumo-lib/README.md

     // the user isn't meant to ever directly access the members of these classes.

     int x = 123;
-    PRINTF("this is x: ", x); // printf helpful utility
+    print("this is x: ", x); // printf helpful utility

     Rectangle rect = {.width = 123, .height = 1231};
     Variant var = Variant(rect); // variant takes any registered type